Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Findings

 In the previous section we saw that mechanisms achieved large effect-sizes between the good faith and problematic conditions.
-However, this could be an artifact, and we are interested in measuring the ability to aggregate pairwise comparisons into meaningful item-level quality scores.
+However, this could be an artifact, and we are interested in measuring the ability to aggregate pairwise comparisons into meaningful item-level detection.
 We support this finding by showing the large effect-sizes are not artifacts.
-We do this empirically by testing whether mechanism scores can distinguish agent quality levels without ground truth.
+We do this empirically by testing whether mechanism scores can distinguish faithful--faithful from faithful--problematic pairs without ground truth.

-\textbf{Methodology.} For each item, we classify agent pairs.
+\textbf{Methodology.} For each response item, we classify agent pairs.
 A \textbf{positive class} consisting of faithful-faithful pairs where both agents preserve information and a \textbf{negative class} of faithful-problematic pairs.
-We compute symmetric pairwise scores (averaging directional evaluations) and test whether positive pairs score higher than negative pairs.
-We report per-item AUCs macro-averaged across examples with 95\% bootstrap CIs.
+For the mechanisms we compute symmetric pairwise scores (averaging directional evaluations) and test whether positive pairs score higher than negative pairs.
+For the judging baselines this performs poorly so we add an additional multi-pair aggregation step which produces an average win-rate of the response against other responses.
+We report per-item AUCs macro-averaged across examples with 95\% bootstrap CIs using 10k samples.
+See more details and results in Appendix \ref{aucDetails}.

-\textbf{Results.} Table~\ref{tab:auc_results} shows TVD-MI achieves the strongest discrimination across nearly all domains (0.71-0.77 for translation/summarization), while judges with source access perform near random (0.50-0.63).
+\textbf{Results.} Table~\ref{tab:auc_results} shows TVD-MI achieves the strongest discrimination across nearly all domains (0.71-0.77 for translation/summarization) with a mean AUC of 0.73 while the judge has a mean of 0.66.
+Unlike TVD-MI scoring, the judge requires a reference and aggregated scoring.
 The peer review domain proves challenging for all methods due to extreme compression (20:1), though TVD-MI remains above random.
-The results support our theoretical framework (Section \ref{sec:incentiveQuality}): by optimizing TVD-MI, we implicitly optimize a family of related measures including Cohen's $\kappa$, Youden's J, and AUC.
+Because classes are balanced, AUC = 0.5 corresponds to random guessing; values below 0.5 indicate \textit{systematic inversion} (faithful–problematic pairs ranked above faithful–faithful), not noise.